 We have three focus areas where we strategically place our interventions and investment – education, health and well-being, and youth and skills development.
 We believe that these are the areas where we can have the biggest impact and drive transformation.

 “Prince Albert will never be the same.
 Hope revived in a time where there seemed to be no hope.
 Prince Albert Community Trust played a massive role in this transformation.
 The youth became active, and a sense of community prevailed.
 PACT sparked what they aspire to, which is to grow a healthy, caring and safe community together.
 Skills development has become their tool in creating the medium for this to be done.
 They know how to feed Prince Albert and attend to people’s needs in so many ways, from entertainment to education.
-PACT has given the community a voice.” – Naaim Briesies, Office Manager
+PACT has given the community a voice.” – Naaim Briesies, Pact Center and Regional Leader

 PACT believes that education, skills development, and cultural engagement are the avenues that will lead the youth to step out and up into the world.
 But in order to pursue their dreams, and reach their potential, the community’s children and young adults’ physical, emotional and social wellbeing must also be considered and cared for.